product

 In Frenchie, it's the generate_image MCP tool.
 Same install flow, same flat pricing — 20 credits per image, $0.20.
 The generated file lands in your agent's workspace automatically.
 No new dashboard.
 No separate playground to manage.
 No new billing relationship.

-Why three capabilities, not ten
+Why focused file capabilities, not ten product lines

 Because an agent's LLM already does most of that.
 Summarization is a prompt.
 Translation is a prompt.
-Structured extraction is a prompt over clean text — and Frenchie's job is to get the clean text to the agent in the first place.
+Field extraction is a prompt over clean text — and Frenchie's job is to get the clean text to the agent in the first place.
 The reasoning layer is already solved.

 What this looks like in your day